Ono Village in Sotome

 (Ⅱ) Formation of the tradition of continuing the Christian faith

-In Ono Village, the Hidden Christians outwardly behaved as Buddhists and Shinto followers, and venerated Shinto shrines commonly seen in conventional Japanese villages at that time.
-However, they continued their inner faith by secretly enshrining their own deities in the shrines and praying within the Shinto sanctuaries.
-The Hidden Christians rejoined the Catholic Church after the lifting of the ban, and walked to Shitsu Village to attend church services.
-They eventually built the Ono Church in the centre of their own village, marking the end of Hidden Christian tradition.
+Ono Village in Sotome is one of the four components that are representative villages demonstrating what the Hidden Christians venerated to continue their secret faith.
+Hidden Christians in Ono Village outwardly behaved as Buddhists and Shinto followers, and prayed to their own deities secretly enshrined in Shinto shrines of the village.
+In such ways, they camouflaged their inner faith as Buddhism or Shinto.
+Amid the ban on Christianity, many Hidden Christians in Sotome migrated to remote islands, including the Goto Islands, aiding the spread of Hidden Christian communities in such islands.
+The Hidden Christians in Ono rejoined the Catholic Church after the lifting of the ban on Christianity, and walked to Shitsu Church to attend church services.
+They eventually built Ono Church in the centre of their own village, marking the end of the Hidden Christians’ hiding.

 |Designation title as cultural assets||Location||Designation category||Year of designation|